mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 Press STEP-> Foreward transition to target picture an switch to show mode.

 ### Countdown Mode
-The Countdown Mode can be set to coutndown to Midnight
+The Countdown Mode will display time of an internal clock and switch to fireworks automatically at 00:00.
+To undersatnd the time display, see description below.

 Status LED: OFF